Consensys/docs-gha/spelling/README.md

 2. Will links be false positives, e.g. Can linting for " CLI" work to avoid false positives for links?
 3. Can we use reject [here to prevent links being put in this format, is it covered another way?

-### Testing

-Removed this from Vale ini to try and just get Microsoft working

-# Style.Rule = {YES, NO} to enable or disable a specific rule
-Microsoft.Contractions = warning

-Microsoft.GeneralURL = NO

-# Microsoft.Acronyms is replaced by Consensys list
-Microsoft.Acronyms = NO

-# Microsoft.Avoid is not relevant
-Microsoft.Avoid = NO

-Microsoft.Headings = YES

-write-good.Weasel = NO

-proselint.Hyperbole = warning